Psychotherapy - Treatment, Procedure And Side Effects

 The cost of one session depends on the severity of the ailment of the patient.
 The average price of the treatment in India ranges between INR 1,000 to INR 10,000 depending on the case and organization performing the therapy.

 The results of the treatment are not permanent, but it instills confidence in the individual to fight for themselves and not bow down to the world.
 There have been cases where patients have again gone back to their old lifestyle after successfully completing this therapy.

-Some common alternatives of psychotherapy are Medication, Psychotherapy, Group therapy, Day treatment or partial hospital treatment, Specific therapies, such as cognitive-behaviour therapy and behavior modification.
+Some common alternatives of psychotherapy are Medication, Group therapy, Day treatment or partial hospital treatment, Specific therapies, such as cognitive-behaviour therapy and behaviour modification.